 At St Joseph’s Catholic Primary School, we adhere to the aims set out in the National Curriculum to provide a broad and balanced Science curriculum that is accessible for all our pupils.
 Our aim is to promote a love of learning about science by bringing it to life and developing the children’s natural sense of curiosity.
 We want to our children to recognise the awe and wonder of the subject by using exploration and providing opportunities for them to experience the world with all their senses.
-We endeavor to instill an appreciation of how science is reflected in the world around us and learn about the science that is an intrinsic part of their daily lives.
+We endeavour to instil an appreciation of how science is reflected in the world around us and learn about the science that is an intrinsic part of their daily lives.
 Children are encouraged to think scientifically as they plan and carry out scientific experiments, through observing, questioning, communicating and evaluating evidence.
 We hope to inspire children to continue their love of learning and further their scientific study in Key Stage 3 and beyond their school lives.

 Through carefully planned and prepared lessons, we ensure that all statutory requirements of the national curriculum are met and that there is progression through the year groups.